VisualReszka/FavoriteRecords/README.md

 ## Structure

-- `contracts/`: Contains the Solidity contract for the mappings exercise.
+- `src/`: Includes the Solidity contract for the mappings exercise.
 - `test/`: Includes tests for the smart contract to verify correctness.

 ## Progress